codeWithEdison/drive-logix-connect/src/docs/DASHBOARD_INTEGRATION_GUIDE.md

 # 📊 Dashboard Services & Hooks Integration Guide

-This guide provides comprehensive documentation for integrating dashboard services and hooks into your Lovely Cargo Platform frontend.
+This guide provides comprehensive documentation for integrating dashboard services and hooks into your Loveway Logistics frontend.

 ## 🚀 Quick Start